stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 It's fastest implementation so far!
 What's wrong with our simple-minded `manuallyFused` BTW?
 Shouldn't it be the fastest?
-Well, it's not tail-recursive, we can rewrite it like this:
+Well, it's not tail-recursive, but we can rewrite it like this:

 ```haskell
 manuallyFused' :: [Int] -> Int